Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzApplicationGateway.md

       - `[Type <String>]`: Type of the resource.
     - `[ProvisioningState <String>]`: Provisioning state of the backend http settings resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
     - `[Type <String>]`: Type of the resource.
+  - `[UserAssignedIdentity <IManagedServiceIdentityUserAssignedIdentities>]`: The list of user identities associated with resource.
+The user identity dictionary key references will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}'.
+    - `[(Any) <IComponentsSchemasManagedserviceidentityPropertiesUserassignedidentitiesAdditionalproperties>]`: This indicates any property can be added to this object.
-  - `[WebApplicationFirewallConfigurationDisabledRuleGroup <IApplicationGatewayFirewallDisabledRuleGroup[]>]`: The disabled rule groups.
+  - `[WafDisabledRuleGroup <IApplicationGatewayFirewallDisabledRuleGroup[]>]`: The disabled rule groups.
     - `RuleGroupName <String>`: The name of the rule group that will be disabled.
     - `[Rule <Int32[]>]`: The list of rules that will be disabled.
 If null, all rules of the rule group will be disabled.
-  - `[WebApplicationFirewallConfigurationExclusion <IApplicationGatewayFirewallExclusion[]>]`: The exclusion list.
+  - `[WafExclusion <IApplicationGatewayFirewallExclusion[]>]`: The exclusion list.
     - `MatchVariable <String>`: The variable to be excluded.
     - `Selector <String>`: When matchVariable is a collection, operator used to specify which elements in the collection this exclusion applies to.
     - `SelectorMatchOperator <String>`: When matchVariable is a collection, operate on the selector to specify which elements in the collection this exclusion applies to.
-  - `[WebApplicationFirewallConfigurationFileUploadLimitInMb <Int32?>]`: Maximum file upload size in Mb for WAF.
+  - `[WafFileUploadLimitInMb <Int32?>]`: Maximum file upload size in Mb for WAF.
-  - `[WebApplicationFirewallConfigurationMaxRequestBodySize <Int32?>]`: Maximum request body size for WAF.
+  - `[WafMaximumRequestBodySize <Int32?>]`: Maximum request body size for WAF.
-  - `[WebApplicationFirewallConfigurationMaxRequestBodySizeInKb <Int32?>]`: Maximum request body size in Kb for WAF.
+  - `[WafMaximumRequestBodySizeInKb <Int32?>]`: Maximum request body size in Kb for WAF.
-  - `[WebApplicationFirewallConfigurationRequestBodyCheck <Boolean?>]`: Whether allow WAF to check request Body.
   - `[Zone <String[]>]`: A list of availability zones denoting where the resource needs to come from.

 #### AUTHENTICATIONCERTIFICATE <IApplicationGatewayAuthenticationCertificate[]>: Authentication certificates of the application gateway resource.
 For default limits, see [Application Gateway limits](https://docs.microsoft.com/azure/azure-subscription-service-limits#application-gateway-limits).